haxpor/p4u/README.md

-# p4u
-p4 utility (p4u) to fill up the gap of p4 itself.
+# p4u p4 utility (p4u) to fill up the gap of p4 itself.

 It is based on bash script thus working with bunch of shell commands.
 It works on top of `p4` binary as released officially but filled the gap for features and things that could be better.

-> For someone coming from `git` to use perforce via its cli 'p4', I bet you know what was missing in the latter.
+> For someone coming from `git` to use perforce via its cli 'p4', I bet you know
+> what was missing in the latter.

+# Configuration

+Configuration is configured through environment variables for now, until there would be much more settings to be made, we might change the way to do this.

+Set the following environment variables through your aliased or profile file e.g. `~/.bash_aliases` or `~/.bash_profile`; for example `export
+<CFG-NAME>=<CFG-VALUE>`

+* `P4U_BIN` - to change which `p4` binary to use inside the script

+  It is a high chance that you would be working on WSL 1/2 with perforce.
+The project should be able to built on Windows platform, and able to interact with command line on WSL. `p4` binary for WSL won't work as it cannot adapt to use the correct path for each platform correctly.
+So using `p4.exe` which is a binary for Windows version, but we execute it on WSL is the solution as it understands Windows path correctly.
+Thus it becomes this setting.
+Most likely, just set `P4U_BIN=p4.exe` should be fine for WSL environment.

 # Features

-*WIP*, some implemented as below.

 ## `p4u describe`

 Original `p4 describe` has limitation as follows

 * It doesn't show (additional) diff of newly added files on the shelved changelist.
 * It outputs in non-unified (non-git compatible) format, it needs a particular flags to make it output just that
 * It outputs excessed header text although it's good, but sometimes we want to directly pipe it to ` ... | view -` (`vim`) to see as diff format immediatley without manual removal of such header lines.

 Usages as implemented

 * `p4u describe -S=123456`
 * `p4u describe -S=123456 --no-header`

-# License
-MIT, Wasin Thonkaew
+# License MIT, Wasin Thonkaew